hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup/3-RxDB-setup.md

 ```

 The above code initializes RxDB and the todos collection with the schema we created above.
 RxDB has various adapters that it can use to store data.
-In this tutorial we use `pouchdb-adapter-idb` which is pouchdb running on top of indexDB.
+In this tutorial we use `pouchdb-adapter-idb` which is PouchDB running on top of IndexDB.
 You can learn more about adapters over [here](https://rxdb.info/adapters.html)

 Once RxDB is initialized, you'll be able to play around with RxDB from the devtools console in your browser, Open the webconsole on the browser and try the following: